Alstom Metropolis C751A: Refurbishment

 In December 2018, LTA announced that the C751A trains will undergo mid-life refurbishment works from 2019 onwards.
 A contract worth $116.7 million was awarded to CRRC Nanjing Puzhen for the refurbishment works.
 All 25 first-generation C751A trains will be upgraded.
 The trains' interior, such as seats, panels, and flooring, will be replaced.
-The current 6 LCD screens on the side panels (which formerly showed rail travel information of the next station and terminating station, silent commercials and safety videos) above some seats had already been deactivated and was removed in refurbished trains.
-However, a new LTA LCD Dynamic Route Map Display (DRMD) located above each doors will be retrofitted.
-These DRMDs will be similar to that on newer MRT trains such as the CT251 and upcoming R151.
-In addition, Air-conditioning & ventilation systems will be upgraded.
+The current 6 LCD screens on the side panels (which formerly showed rail travel information of the next station and terminating station, silent commercials, and safety videos) above some seats had already been deactivated and were removed in refurbished trains.
+However, a new LTA's LCD Dynamic Route Map Display (DRMD) located above each door will be retrofitted.
+These Dynamic Route Map Display (DRMD) sets will be similar to those found on newer MRT trains such as the Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 and Alstom Movia R151 trainsets.
+In addition, the air-conditioning and ventilation systems will be upgraded.

 The exterior livery design will be retained with the exception of Land Transport Authority logos.
 Smaller SBS Transit logos are located on the gangway ends of each car in a similar fashion to LTA's earlier corporate livery designs.
-Works are expected to be completed by 2024.
+Works are expected to be completed by Q1 2026.

-The first refurbished train set (7013/7014) entered passenger service on 28 February 2022.
+The first refurbished train set (7013/7014) re-entered passenger service on 28 February 2022.

+As of 5 November 2025, 22 trains are refurbished, two trains are undergoing refurbishment and one train (7043/7044) has yet to be refurbished.